Zoning Bylaw Update Phase Two banner

 Project description

-Phase II will address the zoning of the remaining lands in Town that are within settlement areas as well as the general provisions for all zones.
+Phase Two will address the zoning of the remaining lands in Town that are within settlement areas as well as the general provisions for all zones.
 Settlement areas are shown on Schedule A1 of the Official Plan and include the Urban Area (Keswick), Towns and Villages (Sutton/Jackson’s Point and Pefferlaw), Hamlet, and the Lakeshore Residential Area.
-Phase II is scheduled to begin in 2025.
+Phase Two is scheduled to begin in 2025.

 Frequently asked questions